How to use Bleemeo for a MySQL monitoring

 In this article we will show you how:

-• To configure Apache to Bleemeo to automatically collect metrics with Bleemeo auto-detects
+• To configure MySQL so Bleemeo automatically collects metrics with auto-detection

 • To configure a dashboard to better understand your server and what's going on: